Bigger, faster, smarter - the monster returns.

 - Fast execution, small footprint.

-- OpenType Math fonts and Unicode mathematical symbols.
+- Support for all OpenType math fonts and Unicode mathematical symbols.

 - Compatibility with MathJax and KaTeX.